Planning for income and deductions can be a challenge post-TCJA

 You could be subject to the AMT next year.
 Consider taking the opposite approach.
 For instance, defer income to next year, because you’ll likely pay a relatively lower AMT rate.
 Also, before year end consider selling any private activity municipal bonds whose interest could be subject to the AMT.

 If you’re self-employed, your employment tax liability typically doubles, because you also must pay the employer portion of these taxes.
 The employer portion of self-employment taxes paid (6.2% for Social Security tax and 1.45% for Medicare tax) is deductible above the line.
+However, under the CARES Act, you may be eligible to defer paying the employer portion of certain payroll taxes beyond 2020.

 As a self-employed taxpayer, you may benefit from other above-the-line deductions as well.
 You can deduct 100% of health insurance costs for yourself, your spouse and your dependents, up to your net self-employment income.
 You also can deduct contributions to a retirement plan and, if you’re eligible, an HSA foryourself.
 And you might be able to deduct home office expenses.
 Above-the-line deductions are particularly valuable because they reduce your AGI and, depending on the specific deduction, your modified AGI (MAGI), which are the triggers for certain additional taxes and the phaseouts of many tax breaks.